vcraghe32/Pet_Food_Dispenser/README.md

 ## OnShape Lessons - Violet

+* Communitcating design ideas over zoom can be difficult, so we found that creating simple cardboard prototypes of our designs helped illustrate our ideas.

 * Be sure to assemble the correct version of the part that you will be using in real life.
 I made the mistake of assembling everything with the standard servo arm and base instead of the micro servo arm and base.